-Results and discussion: In this study, the reliability of the questionnaire items was calculated using Cronbach's alpha test (0.87%), which shows its reliability.
-Also, the results of a survey of respondents' interest to the biosphere value attitude of respondents towards forest ecosystem services showed that 80.67% of the respondents had a positive view of environmental issues and 79.20% of the subjects had an altruistic view of environmental issues and 24.84% of the respondents had a selfish view of environmental issues.
+Results and discussion: The results of a survey of respondents' interest in the biosphere value attitude towards forest ecosystem services showed that 80.67% of the respondents had a positive view of environmental issues and 79.20% of the subjects had an altruistic view of environmental issues and 24.84% of the respondents had a selfish view of environmental issues.
 Also, 82.62% of native communities were willing to conserve the services of the forest ecosystem in the region.
-The results of data analysis showed that among the items of biosphere value attitude, altruistic, selfish and conservative, "Forests and rangeland level of the country is decreasing", "My family cares to the environment, especially the forests", "I do not have enough financial potential to pay for the conservation of the Shiadeh and Diva forests" and " to conserve the environment, I warn others and abide by forest conservation laws" items took the first rank respectively.
-Also, the results of one-sample t-test for the environmentalist attitude of native communities showed that respondents with conservative and selfish attitudes had the highest and lowest average behaviors, respectively.
+The results of data analysis showed that among the items of biosphere value attitude, altruistic, selfish and conservative, "Forests and rangeland level of the country is decreasing", "My family cares about the environment, especially the forests", "I do not have enough financial potential to pay for the conservation of the Shiadeh and Diva forests" and "To conserve the environment, I warn others and abide by forest conservation laws" items took the first rank, respectively.
+Also, the results of the one-sample t-test for the environmentalist attitude of native communities showed that respondents with conservative and selfish attitudes had the highest and lowest average behaviors, respectively.

 Conclusion: According to the results, the conservation value attitude in the research area has a higher average than other value attitudes.
 This indicates that native communities the environment and surrounding resources belong to themselves and strive to conserve.